-The agency recognizes specific services as licensed programs that may be added to a hospital's license: Burn Unit, Stroke Center, and Adult Cardiovascular Services.
-To receive a designation, a hospital must submit a licensure application with evidence of compliance with the statutory and rule requirements.
-An application may be made online through Online Licensure or by downloading the Health Care Licensing Application Hospitals.
+The agency recognizes specific services as licensed programs that may be added to a hospital's license: Burn Unit, Stroke Center, Neonatal Intensive Care Services, and Adult Cardiovascular Services.
+To receive a designation, a hospital must submit a licensure application with evidence of compliance with the statutory and rule requirements as applicable.
+An application may be made by downloading the Health Care Licensing Application Hospitals.

 The following are the nationally recognized certifying organizations accepted by the Agency: